ansible/ansible/docs/docsite/rst/plugins/inventory.rst

       - key: tags.Name
         prefix: tag_Name_
         separator: ""
+      # If you have a tag called "Role" which has the value "Webserver", this will add the group
+      # role_Webserver and add any hosts that have that tag assigned to it.
+      - key: tags.Role
+        prefix: role
     groups:
       # add hosts to the group development if any of the dictionary's keys or values is the word 'devel'
       development: "'devel' in (tags|list)"
+      # add hosts to the "private_only" group if the host doesn't have a public IP associated to it
+      private_only: "public_ip_address is not defined"
     compose:
+      # use a private address where a public one isn't assigned
+      ansible_host: public_ip_address|default(private_ip_address)
-      # set the ansible_host variable to connect with the private IP address without changing the hostname
+      # alternatively, set the ansible_host variable to connect with the private IP address without changing the hostname
-      ansible_host: private_ip_address
+      # ansible_host: private_ip_address
+      # if you *must* set a string here (perhaps to identify the inventory source if you have multiple
+      # accounts you want to use as sources), you need to wrap this in two sets of quotes, either ' then "
+      # or " then '
+      some_inventory_wide_string: '"Yes, you need both types of quotes here"'

 Now the output of ``ansible-inventory -i demo.aws_ec2.yml --graph``: